 The company also implements wildlife-management measures to reduce the risk of impacts between animals and aircraft at our airports, both on the ground and in the air.
-One of the most significant risks is that of bird strike, which may cause significant damage to aircraft.1 ASUR counters this risk by using trained hawks to scare away other species of birds and prevent them from nesting on airport grounds; the method causes no damage to the bird populations themselves, while guaranteeing aviation safety.
+One of the most significant risks is that of bird strike, which may cause significant damage to aircraft.1 ASUR counters this risk by using trained hawks, acoustic scarecrows, and other methods to scare away birds and prevent them from nesting on airport grounds; the method causes no damage to the bird populations themselves, while guaranteeing aviation safety.